highestop/demo-angular-lib-multi-entries/README.md

 }
 ```

-Then try to import some modules or services.
+Then, try to import some modules or services.
 We can either import from a single package like `@demo/demo1` or import all at once from the main package `@demo`.

 ```ts
 // src/app/app.module.ts